TrustfulDev/airsoft-armory/DBDESIGN.md

 ### Conceptual Design - Initial Entities
 The initial entities for this project is: Member, Zone, and Lesson
 - Member: memberID, name, tag, status, rank, preferredType
-- Zone: zoneID, name, location, website, price, rentals, reservations, playtime, rounds, desc
+- Zone: zoneID, name, pic, location, website, rentals, reservations, breakTime, distance, price, playtime, rounds, size, descr, thoughts
-- Lesson: lessonID, title, (headers, details)
+- Lesson: lessonID, title, tag, (headers, details), pic

 Since this project is for learning purposes, the database will stay small and simple.
 The business rules are as follow: